hupili/python-for-data-and-media-communication-gitbook/notes-week-15.md

 location.point
 ```

 `Geocoder` is another popular library for geocoding, with simple syntax.
-An example code of requesting multiple addresses could be find in this [gist](https://gist.github.com/Roytangrb/b7b8e3d052340894f81714bebca10f9b).
+A code example of requesting multiple addresses could be find in this [gist](https://gist.github.com/Roytangrb/b7b8e3d052340894f81714bebca10f9b).

 One can refer to [this notebook](https://github.com/hupili/openrice-data-blog-201811/blob/master/01.%20Geocode%20Sichuan%20Food.ipynb) for a real and complete working example of geocoding.
 It is part of the [HK Sichuan food growth map](https://github.com/hupili/openrice-data-blog-201811) visualization.